-Elizabeth Haenle is Co-founder and President of SAGE Worldwide, a speaker and event consulting company.
-She is also the Founder of Elizabeth Haenle Weddings, Lifestyle and Events and serves as a director for President Barack Obama’s 100,000 Strong Foundation, an initiative started by Presidents Barack Obama and Hu Jintao that focuses on providing opportunities for U.S. students to study in China.
+Elizabeth HAENLE is Co-founder and President of SAGE Worldwide, a speakers bureau and event consulting company based in Washington, DC, and Beijing, China.
+She serves as the Vice Chairman of the board for the US-China Strong Foundation, an initiative started by Presidents Barack Obama and Hu Jintao that focuses on providing opportunities for U.S. students to study Chinese.
 Haenle is also a director for Americans Promoting Study Abroad (APSA), a non-profit organization aimed at providing underprivileged American high school students with opportunities to study abroad in China.
 Prior to starting two companies, Haenle worked at the White House as the Social Secretary and Residence Manager to the Vice President of the United States.
 Her main responsibilities included planning events at the official residence of the Vice President and traveling internationally on behalf of the President and Vice President to conceptualize, organize, and set-up events.
-She was also responsible for overseeing the décor, management and upkeep of the official residence for the Vice President and his family.
+She was also responsible for overseeing the décor, management, and upkeep of the official residence for the Vice President and his family.

 Earlier in her career, Elizabeth served as an aide to former U.S. Secretary of Commerce Barbara Hackman Franklin, with a strong focus on U.S.-China trade relations.
 Elizabeth joined Barbara Franklin Enterprises after planning events on Capitol Hill for a member of Congress and planning the logistics and events for two candidates for President of the United States.
 Elizabeth also worked for the 1996 Centennial Olympic Games in Atlanta, where she planned events and visits to Atlanta for the International Olympic Committee (IOC).
 She is also a committee member of the Royal Asiatic Society Beijing Chapter, whose mission is to bring China and the world together.